Three New Positive Covid-19 Cases Confirmed in James & Hudson Bay

-We can confirm that there are three new COVID-19 cases in the region.
+We can confirm that there are three new positive COVID-19 cases in the region.
 The regional case count is now seventeen, one in Attawapiskat, one in Kashechewan, and fifteen in Moosonee.

 In general, for COVID-19, a close contact is anyone who was within 2 metres or 6 feet of an infected person for at least 15 minutes during the time of infectivity.
 An infected person can spread COVID-19 starting 48 hours (or 2 days) before the person had any symptoms or tested positive for COVID-19.
 Passing a person in the hallway or in a store is generally not considered close contact and has an extremely low risk of spreading the virus.
 Public Health will contact you if you are considered a close contact.

 At this time, we recommend that everyone continue to monitor for symptoms.
 If ANY symptoms develop, isolate immediately and call your local assessment centre or your health care provider to arrange testing.

 • Sore throat/hoarse voice

 • Loss of sense of taste or smell

 In some cases, atypical symptoms could develop, such as, unexplained fatigue or malaise, muscle aches, delirium, unexplained or increased number of falls, acute functional decline, exacerbation of current chronic conditions, chills, headaches, croup, conjunctivitis.

 If you have any questions, please don’t hesitate to contact WAHA or the Porcupine Health Unit for more information.

 To reduce the risk of exposure, please continue to follow public health measures: